THE WORLD'S BIGGEST COMBUSTION ENGINE

 Expensive?...you bet!
 It costs $4261.76 every hour the engine runs or 27.6 gallons every minute, which equates as $71.00 every minute or $1.18 every second!

 That is of course if the ship owners buy oil at trade price, if not, then these figures are the absolute cheapest.
-An average three day trip or 72 hours, would cost the owners a cool $306,846.72 This also now helps us to see why we pay so much for our petrol, as petrol is a by-product of oil.
+An average three day trip or 72 hours, would cost the owners a cool $306,846.72 This also now helps us to see why we pay so much for our gasoline, as gasoline is a by-product of oil.

 (* Price of oil at time of publishing this webpage: edited October 24th 2012)